 These particles dissolve slowly, releasing the medication evenly over time.

-Lantus insulin works slower than natural insulin and therefore allows for a much more stable blood sugar level over a 24 hour period.
+Lantus insulin works slower than natural insulin and therefore allows for a much more stable blood sugar level over 24 hours.

 Since Lantus continues to work for 24 hours, most people should inject at the same time of day.